puremourning/vimspector/README.md

 # Features and Usage

 The plugin is a capable Vim graphical debugger for multiple languages.
-It's mostly tested for c++, python and TCL, but in theory supports any language that Visual Studio Code supports (but see caveats).
+It's mostly tested for C++, Python and TCL, but in theory supports any language that Visual Studio Code supports (but see caveats).

 The [Vimspector website][website] has an overview of the UI, along with basic